rustminded/xtask-wasm/README.md

 ## [`examples/demo`](https://github.com/rustminded/xtask-wasm/tree/main/examples/demo):

-Provides an implementation of xtask-wasm to generate the web app package, an "hello world" app using [Yew](https://yew.rs/).
+Provides a basic implementation of xtask-wasm to generate the web app package, an "hello world" app using [Yew](https://yew.rs/).
 This example demonstrates a simple directory layout and a customized dist process that use the `wasm-opt` feature.